pylp/pylp/docs/API.md

 ### pylp.pipes(stream, *plugins)

 Pipes plugins end-to-end, starting with a stream.
+The function returns the last piped stream.

 The following tasks give the same result.